Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-So why am I now a card carrying HEPA air filter fan?
+So why am I now a card-carrying HEPA air filter fan?
 Before I tested out Honeywell’s True HEPA air filter I vacuumed my room once a week.
 And every week I collected a fair amount of dust.
-Now, keep in mind that I leaving my windows closed 90% of the year, if not more.
-Crazy, I know, but since I have a fairly strong allergy to mold I figure better to play it safe than not (plus I live in Santa Monica and it doesn’t get above 75 degrees even during the summer).
+Now, keep in mind that I leave my windows closed 90% of the year, if not more.
+Crazy, I know, but since I have a fairly strong allergy to mold I figure it better to play it safe than not (plus I live in Santa Monica and it doesn’t get above 75 degrees even during the summer).

 In terms of effectiveness, my room is about 15×15 at the most and that doesn’t include my bathroom or closets.
-Nonetheless, it’s designed to work in room’s up to 300 sq feet, but since I can only attest to my room and my experience I can stay it’s effective.
+Nonetheless, it’s designed to work in rooms up to 300 sq feet, but since I can only attest to my room and my experience I can stay it’s effective.
 Our Honeywell True Hepa air purifier review showcases a compact air purifier that allows you to move it around your house.
 Moving on, throughout my testing I kept the fan at 1, which is the lowest setting, though on certain days, say after I had the windows open, I’d crank it to the highest setting, 3, and let it filter out all the toxins that had been collected in my room’s air.
-However, at this setting the fan can be a bit intrusive, especially if you watch TV or listen to music close by, but the lowest setting didn’t impede upon my movie watching experience.
+However, in this setting, the fan can be a bit intrusive, especially if you watch TV or listen to music close by, but the lowest setting didn’t impede upon my movie-watching experience.

 So what more can I say.
 The Honeywell True HEPA works.
-It cleans the air, isn’t too loud and is easy to setup.
+It cleans the air, isn’t too loud, and is easy to set up.
 It’s not the coolest looking of Hepafilters, but it’s not the worst.